 Want to try something else?
 Be sure to check out these other art lesson plans and view our Art Lesson Plan collection for even more.

-Share Your At-Home Students’ Artwork and Enter for a Chance to Win $250!
+Share Your Students’ Artwork and Enter for a Chance to Win $250!

-While we engage in at-home learning, we want to celebrate the wonderful pieces students have created!
-We are looking for all at-home student artists and giving them an opportunity to shine!
-Submit their artwork to be considered for our next featured at-home student artist and a chance to win a merchandise certificate worth $250 for the student and the teacher who inspired them.
+We want to celebrate the wonderful art pieces students have created!
+We are looking for all student artists and giving them an opportunity to shine!
+Submit their artwork for a chance to be our next featured student artist, with a chance to win a merchandise certificate worth $250 for the student and the teacher who inspired them.
 Original artwork from students of all grade levels is eligible and the online submission process is simple.
 Visit our Student Art page for details.